Hospital Mission Statement

 Sharon is a board certified Fellow of the American College of Healthcare Executives and serves on the Board of the Kansas Association of Healthcare Executives.

-Sharon is Chairperson for the Kansas Hospital Association Workforce Technical Advisory Group and a member of the Rural Health Visioning Technical Advisory Group.
+Sharon is currently a member of a special Kansas task force seeking to establish a new osteopathic medical school to include rural training sites.
+Recently, Sharon has served as Chairperson for the Kansas Hospital Association Workforce Technical Advisory Group and as a member of the Rural Health Visioning Technical Advisory Group.

 Along with her professional responsibilities, she has been active in local and state volunteer opportunities including the Greeley Philharmonic Orchestra Guild and two Washington state gubernatorial appointments.